flink-extended/flink-scala-api/api-docs/rowdata.md

 ## Supported field types

-Out of the box: all seven primitives, `String`, `Array[Byte]`, `LocalDate` for `DATE` columns, `LocalTime` for `TIME` columns, `Option` for nullable columns, and nested case classes that have a converter of their own.
+Out of the box: all seven primitives, `String`, `Array[Byte]`, `LocalDate` for `DATE` columns, `LocalTime` for `TIME` columns, `Option` for nullable columns, nested case classes that have a converter of their own, and `List`, `Seq`, `Vector` and `Set` for `ARRAY` columns.
+The elements of a collection are converted with the converter of the element type, so `List[Address]`, `Vector[Option[String]]` (nullable elements) and elements with a custom converter all work; an empty collection is an empty array, and a `Set` drops duplicates and element order on read.

 `TIME` is stored as milliseconds since midnight whatever precision the schema declares, so a `LocalTime` carrying microseconds or nanoseconds is truncated on write.

 Wrapping a nullable column in `Option` matters. `RowData`'s typed accessors do not check nullity themselves, so a `NULL` column read into a plain `Int` yields `0`, and into a plain `String` throws.
-The same applies to nested case classes: a `NULL` ROW column read into a plain nested field throws — wrap it in `Option` to read a nullable ROW column.
+The same applies to nested case classes and
+collections: a `NULL` ROW or ARRAY column read into a plain field throws — wrap it in `Option` to read a nullable column.

 `DECIMAL(p, s)` and `TIMESTAMP(p)` have no default given, because reading them at the wrong precision returns wrong values rather than failing.
 State the schema explicitly: